lambda-music/lambda-music/docs/arguments.md

 # `load` Command #
-Lamu can execute external files as command-line arguments.
-This file is called Lamu External Argument Script.
-The `load` command Load the specified file and execute it as arguments.
+The `load` command load the specified file and execute it as Lamu-Script program.

 For example, when there is a file `foo/bar/bum.lamu` as:

 ```bash